Nutrition and TMJ Counseling in Amherst, NH

 Be sure to check out some of our most frequently asked questions about nutrition counseling and TMJ/TMD below.

 - I'm afraid of the dentist.
 Can you help me?

 How does nutrition counseling keep my teeth healthy?

 There are many ways to improve the health of your teeth and gums, and a lot of them are well-known.
 Limit intake of sugary sodas and sweets; keep tooth-staining coffee, tea, and wine to a minimum; if you're a smoker, try to quit.
 What you may not know is that nutrition can affect your oral health in a number of other ways, too.

 Dr. Edwards will perform an oral examination so that your nutrition counseling is customized to you.
 He can then review with you the types of foods to incorporate into your diet and which foods to avoid to improve your oral health.
 Nutrition counseling can also include a recommendation for supplements that can help build stronger teeth and healthier gums.

 If you are dealing with an underlying medical condition that is affecting your oral health, such as cancer or diabetes, we can refer you to a licensed dietician for further counseling.

 TMJ or TMD stands for Temporomandibular Joint Disorder.
 The temporomandibular joint is the place where your jaw connects to your skull.
 This joint is very flexible, allowing you to talk, eat, laugh, smile, and yawn.
-The extreme flexibility of this joint means that a lot of things can go wrong, though.
+But the extreme flexibility of this joint means that a lot of things can go wrong.

 There are a variety of causes and symptoms of TMD.
 TMD can be caused by an improper bite, an injury to your jaw, arthritis, or other issues.
 It can be hard to diagnose, because many of the symptoms can look like other issues, such as a toothache or sinus problems.
 If you have any of the following symptoms, they could be a sign of TMD: